 One of the most famous archaeological sites in South America.
-This 15th century Inca city is set 7,970 feet above sea level and getting here can be half the fun: via the famous Inca Trail or on a really scenic rail journey.
+This 15th-century Inca city is set 7,970 feet above sea level and getting here can be half the fun: trekking via the famous Inca Trail or on a really scenic rail journey.

 If you wish to visit Machu Pichu via the Inca Trail, then make sure you plan ahead.
 The only way to do the Inca Trail is to hire the services of a tourism agency authorised by the Ministry of Culture of Peru.
-We recommend reserving a spot on a hiking tour with either Intrepid Travel or GAdventures.
+We recommend reserving a spot on one of these tours with G Adventures.

-May is the most popular month to hike and we recommend booking at least 8 months ahead.
+May is the most popular month to hike and we recommend booking at least 8 months ahead to secure your permit.